germangar/algorizer/README.md

 Strategies can be multi-timeframe.
 Trades can be oneway or hedged.
 Most typical 'indicators' are already built in, and creating custom ones is relatively easy.

-Drawing capabilities are still a work in progress.
-As of today it's capable of **plots, histograms, lines** (point to point) and **markers** (labels), as it's capable of creating subpanels and targetting these to them.
-Horizontal lines, boxes and tables are still in the to do list.

 I do think it provides a very intuitive and simple way of creating, backtesting and running trading bots for those with knowledge of python and/or pinescript.

 The project is still a work in progress so you'll most likely find a few nuissances.
 Specially when writing your script since I didn't add much error handling yet, so you'll find yourself reliant on Python's backtraces.
 However, **fetching the backtesting candles, fetching the real time price updates, running the backtest and running your strategy realtime is reliable at this point.**

+Plotting capabilities: As of today it's capable of **plots, histograms, lines** (point to point) and **markers** (labels), as it's capable of creating subpanels and targetting these to them.
+Horizontal lines, boxes and tables are still in the to do list.
+Tables and horizontal lines remain in the To Do list.

 I'm slowly adding documentation in the ['DOC.md'](https://github.com/germangar/algorizer/blob/main/DOC.md) file.
 It's far from complete yet, but it offers a starting point.
 I also extensively commented the file ['example_misc.py'](https://github.com/germangar/algorizer/blob/main/example_misc.py) from which you can obtain a good amount of information and get a sense of how to create a strategy.